erstrauch/decepticop/README.md

 Technology:

 deckofcardsapi.com gave all of the card resources and allowed easy randomization and keeping track of which player had which card.

+Most of the front end was done in vanilla js, though some jquery was used.

+Face tracking is done through Gaze Tracking.